medialize/ally.js/docs/api/event/active-element.md

 ---
 layout: doc-api.html
-tags: internal
+tags: internal, global-service
-apiModuleName: ally/event/active-element
-apiBuiltName: ally.event.activeElement
 ---

 # ally.event.activeElement

 Observes changes to `document.activeElement` regardless of focus/blur events and emits `active-element` [CustomEvent](https://developer.mozilla.org/en/docs/Web/API/CustomEvent)s.

+## Description

 The property `document.activeElement` is visited on every [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame).

----

 This event should not be abused because `FocusEvent`s do not bubble and are therefore unaccessible to [event delegation](http://davidwalsh.name/event-delegate), as the handling of `focus` and `blur` events *can* be delegated when using the [capture phase](http://www.quirksmode.org/js/events_order.html):